 Ms. Pinter has her M.B.A. from the Kellogg School of Management at Northwestern University, where she concentrated her studies in Strategy, Marketing, Health Industry Management, and Organizational Behavior.
 She has her B.S. in Economics from The Wharton School at University of Pennsylvania, where she majored in Marketing and Healthcare Management.

-Ms. Shapiro is a Senior Engagement Manager with The Chartis Group.
+Ms. Shapiro is a Principal with The Chartis Group.
 She possesses 18 years’ experience in both healthcare consulting and industry roles.
 Her work is concentrated in the Strategy and Alignment & Accountable Care practices, for which she has also served as Practice Manager.
 Her clients have included national health systems, regional health systems, academic medical centers and medical schools whose missions span the faith-based, secular, non-profit and for-profit sectors.
 Ms. Shapiro was instrumental in the development of the firm’s Pace of ChangeTM market assessment model and serves as a speaker at industry conferences and Board meetings on the topic of strategic positioning for an accountable care environment.

 Prior to joining The Chartis Group, Ms. Shapiro spent several years as a healthcare management consultant for APM/CSC Healthcare, where she was a founding member of the firm’s Mission Based Management practice, which developed an enterprise-wide strategic and financial management approach used by academic medical centers nationwide.

 Ms. Shapiro’s professional experience includes a strategic marketing role at Pfizer Pharmaceuticals on the Lipitor® brand team.
 She has also held brand management, strategic planning, and marketing leadership roles at Ford Motor Company.